perladvent/perldotcom/content/legacy/_pub_2005_07_07_navwidgets.md

 #### Site Maps and Breadcrumb Trails

 Other navigation aids provided by sites include a *site map* (like [the one on Eric S. Raymond's home page](http://www.catb.org/~esr/sitemap.html)) and a *breadcrumb trail*.
 A breadcrumb trail is a path of the components of the navigation menu that leads to the current page.
-The [documentation for Module::Build::Cookbook](http://search.cpan.org/dist/Module-Build/lib/Module/Build/Cookbook.pm) on [search.cpan.org](http://search.cpan.org/) provides an example ("Ken Williams &gt; Module-Build &gt; Module::Build::Cookbook," in this case).
+The [documentation for Module::Build::Cookbook](https://metacpan.org/pod/Module::Build::Cookbook) provides an example ("Ken Williams &gt; Module-Build &gt; Module::Build::Cookbook," in this case).

 #### Hidden Pages and Skipped Pages